-Professional Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Professional Plus Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Professional Dog Food product line includes seven dry recipes, five claimed to meet AAFCO nutrient profiles for adult maintenance, one for all life stages, and one for growth (Puppy).
+The Professional Plus product line includes four dry dog foods, two claimed to meet AAFCO nutrient profiles for all life stages and two for adult maintenance.

 The following is a list of recipes available at the time of this review.

-- Professional Adult Rice and Chicken Low Fat (3 stars)
+- Professional Plus Lamb and Brown Rice Formula (3 stars)

-Professional Adult Chicken and Barley was selected to represent the other products in the line for this review.
+Professional Plus Chicken and Pea Large Breed Adult was selected to represent the other products in the line for this review.

 Dry Dog Food